seltons1/airflow-fundamentals-certification/data/IntrodutionToAirflow.md

     - Airflow is designed for batch processing, not for streaming processing.

-    - Airflow is scalable bu default, you can executeas many task as you want.
+    - Airflow is scalable by default, you can executeas many task as you want.

     - Airflow is designed for orchestrating and manages data workflows, not process data, is possible process data but is not mainly.